White Cane Safety Day

 President Johnson’s original proclamation urged “civic and service organizations, schools, public bodies, and the media of public information to join in this observance with appropriate activities designed to promote continuing awareness of the significance of the white cane to blind persons.”

-Organizations have taken this to heart, and celebrations are held across the nation.
-Until COVID, these were in-person events.
+Organizations have embraced this, and celebrations are held nationwide.
 Today most are being held virtually.
 Here are a few samples across the nation in which you can participate:

 Find out what is going on in your own state by googling White Cane Safety Day along with the name of your state